serverless-is/aws-lambda-with-dynamodb/README.md

-# hello-world-typescript
+# aws-lambda-with-dynamodb

-This project demonstrates how to make a simple REST API with Node.js v12 and Typescript v4 running on AWS Lambda and API Gateway using the Serverless Framework [Serverless Framework v2](https://www.serverless.com/).
+This project demonstrates how to make crud operations using AWS Lambda, AWS Dynamodb, AWS API Gateway via simple REST API with Node.js v12 and Typescript v4 using the Serverless Framework [Serverless Framework v2](https://www.serverless.com/).
 It includes the following files and folders.

 - handler - Code for the application's Lambda function.
 - serverless.yml - A template that defines the application's AWS Lambda resources